Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 <a name="command_line_configuration_payload"></a>
 ### Command Line Configuration Payload

-This information from a site survey can be given to the `csi` command as command line arguments.
+The information from a site survey can be given to the `csi` command as command line arguments.
-The information is shown here to explain what data is needed.
+The information and options shown below are to explain what data is needed.
 It will not be used until moving to the [Bootstrap PIT Node](index.md#bootstrap_pit_node) procedure.

 The air-cooled cabinet is known to `csi` as a `river` cabinet.
 The liquid-cooled cabinets are either `mountain` or `hill` (if a TDS system).

 For more description of these settings and the default values, see [Default IP Address Ranges](../introduction/csm_overview.md#default_ip_address_ranges) and the other topics in [CSM Overview](../introduction/csm_overview.md).
+There are additional options not shown on this page that can be seen by running `csi config init --help`.

 | CSI option | Information |
 | --- | --- |